 Yes, we've all unfortunately heard those dreaded words from the MC while they try and wrangle a room of guests absorbed in conversation and their attention focused anywhere but towards the stage.
-Of course there are many reason why attention is lost or never gained in the first place such as dreadful MC's, poor audio, lack of live to screen camera shots and poor atmosphere.
-There is however one solution to ensuring your guests are at least always facing the on stage action - get rid of the "cheap seats".
+Of course, there are many reasons why attention is lost or never gained in the first place such as dreadful MC's, poor audio, lack of live to screen camera shots and poor atmosphere.
+However, there is one solution to ensuring your guests are at least always facing the on-stage action - get rid of the "cheap seats".

 The dreaded cheap seats

 Cheap Seats force guests to turn their seats to see the stage.
 Every event with activity on the stage has the potential for the dreaded ‘cheap seats’ – you know the two seats at a table of 10 that leave your guest with no choice but to sit sideways on their chair and strain their neck to see what is happening on stage.
 The ticket price is always the same for the cheap seats.
 These events could have a perfectly comfortable chair with a nice padded back, it may even be dressed to the nines with a lovely chair cover but there’s always the guest who either came later than everyone else, wasn’t paying attention to where the stage was or ‘drew the short straw’ and ended up in these seats.
 The rest of the evening will be spent swinging sideways then back towards the table, feeling the pressure to engage with people at the table but doing the awkward spin when something happens on stage.
 Let us not forget one of the highlights of the event…the food.
 If you are sitting in this seat you just hope they stop all formalities when food arrives so you can actually enjoy it versus the internal struggle of whether to pay attention to what is happening on stage or enjoy the asparagus wrapped in bacon.

 Make space for cabaret